blu-pi/econ-sim/Diary.md

 Started implementing data analysis to accompany data plots.
 This way raw data can be graphed and data such as variance etc. can also be given with the graph.
 Did a lot of research ojn pandas library.
 Solution isn't yet tested and quite complicated.
 Might also be resource intensive.
 Whole approach could be abandoned if it's too much of a headache.
 Need to pass all data to output UI where I need to finish the logic to automatically create plots for output.
 Once again I add complexity when I really shouldn't...
 However, I do feel data-output is important for a simulation.

+Doing a bunch of debugging.
+Learning a lot about more complex data handling.
+My implementation isn't perfect but actually not so bad.
+Code is working well!
+Also added opt args for output.
+Currently only with a test value but new ones can noew be added easily.